tpadoan/TCWB/README.md

 If you just want the executable go ahead and use one of those provided, assuming that there is one for your system.

-Otherwise, you will to download the source code, which includes four files:
+Otherwise, you will need to download the source code, which includes four files:
 * *model.hs*
 * *logic.hs*
 * *mc.hs*